-In this article, we’ll provide recipes and DIY options for introducing peanut early and consistently, to follow the new guidelines on food allergy prevention.
+In this article, we’ll provide recipes and DIY options for introducing peanut early and consistently, to follow the new guidelines on food allergen introduction.

-Thanks to recent landmark studies and new medical guidelines, we now know that introducing babies to common allergy-causing foods (like peanut) early and often reduces their risk of developing allergies to these foods.
+Thanks to recent landmark studies and new medical guidelines, we now know that introducing babies to common allergy-causing foods (like peanut) early is safe.

 The LEAP study shows that: